DogEggz01/UnstayedJunkSailMast/README.md

 - Unstayed mast can only install Junk sails, Junk square and fin sail (You cannot install junk gaff)
 - Unstayed mast cannot use crow nest, stays(so no jibs/staysail) and shroud telltales option(duh)
 - Add 2 junk sail: Narrow Rectangle Junk and Wide Rectangle Junk.
+  - It will be sold at Dragon cliffs and Kicia Bay
 ## UPDATED FROM OLDER THAN 1.1.0 VERSION WILL CLEAR YOUR SAIL ON UNSTAYED MAST